piyush5904/piyush5904/README.md

 <div align="center">

-### 💙 Thanks for visiting my profile!

 <br>

 # 💼 Experience & Leadership

-### 🧪 CSI Research Team
+### 🧪 CSI Research Team (2 Years)

-- Active member for **2 years**
+- Active member of the CSI Research Team for two years.
-- Participated in research discussions, technical workshops, and innovation activities
+- Participated in technical workshops, research discussions, and innovation-driven activities.
+- Co-authored the research paper **"Symptom-Based Classification and Diagnosis of COVID-19."**
+- Developed **JobXpert**, a career guidance platform designed to assist students in exploring career paths and opportunities.
-- Worked on AI and software engineering related projects
+- Collaborated with fellow researchers on AI and software engineering projects.

+---

+# 📄 Research

+### Adaptive Wavelet-Based Image Compression using Bayesian Thresholding and Run-Length Encoding

+- Co-authored a research paper proposing an adaptive image compression technique using wavelet transforms, Bayesian thresholding, and run-length encoding.
+- Contributed to implementation, experimentation, performance evaluation, and technical documentation.

 ---